I gave up my gym membership over a year ago and I’m in better shape than ever. Here’s how I make it work – and how you can too.

 That all changed a little over a year ago when I started working full time on my own business.
 I couldn’t fathom going back to paying the steep prices for New York City gyms, especially when I had the limited income that comes with starting your own company.
 Plus, I would be traveling a lot and didn’t want to pay for a gym when I’d barely be around to use it.
 So, I made the tough call to not rejoin a gym.

 Over a year later, I still don’t have a gym membership and I’m in better shape than ever.
-My upper body strength has dramatically increased and I’ve lost inches all over.
 Here’s how I make it work:

 1. Take advantage of on-demand workouts.